Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Answering BCQ s for the guarded quantification fragments

 We first prove that in the application of the \textbf{Q-Abs} procedure to \textsf{LGQ} clauses, the number of $R$-type clauses is finite.
 Suppose $N$ is an \textsf{LGQ} clausal set.
 Then, by applying the \textbf{Q-Sep} procedure to the query clauses in $N$, as shown in Lines~4--6 of Algorithm~\ref{algorithm:q-ans}, $N$ is transformed into a set of \textsf{LG} clauses and a set of \textsf{ICQ} clauses.
 Suppose $N_1$ and~$N_2$ are sets of \textsf{LG} and \textsf{ICQ} clauses, respectively.
 W.l.o.g. suppose $N = N_1 \cup N_2$.
 We distinguish the inferences performed on $N_1$ and $N_2$.

 i: Suppose $N_1^\prime$ is the union of $N_1$ and the \textsf{LG} clauses derived by applying the \textbf{T-Res}$^+$ system to $N$.
-By Lemma \ref{lem:bounded_width} and the property that \textsf{LG} clauses contains no nested compound-terms, $N_1^\prime$ is consist of finitely many clauses.
+By Lemma \ref{lem:bounded_width} and the property that \textsf{LG} clauses contain no nested compound terms, $N_1^\prime$ consists of finitely many clauses.
 Suppose~$N_1^{\prime\prime}$ is the set of \textsf{LG} clauses (after condensation and modulo variable renaming) built using the signature of $N_1^\prime$, and no clause $N_1^{\prime\prime}$ is wider than the maximal width of the clauses in $N_1^\prime$.
-By the fact that the clauses in $N_1^{\prime\prime}$ is of a bounded depth and width, the number clauses in $N_1^{\prime\prime}$ is finitely bounded.
-Suppose $C$ is an \textsf{LG} clause that is disjunctively connected in the $R$-type clause in applying the \textbf{T-Res} rule to $N$.
+By the fact that the clauses in $N_1^{\prime\prime}$ are of bounded depth and width, the number of clauses in~$N_1^{\prime\prime}$ is finitely bounded.
+Suppose $C$ is an \textsf{LG} clause that is a subclause in the $R$-type clause when applying the \textbf{T-Res} rule to $N$.
 By 3.~of Lemma \ref{lem:ttrans}, $C$ is no wider than the clauses in $N_1^\prime$, therefore $C$ belongs to $N_1^{\prime\prime}$.
-By the fact that the number of clauses in~$N_1^{\prime\prime}$ bounded, the number of the disjunction of \textsf{LG} clauses is bounded, hence using the signature in $N_1$, there are finitely many $D_1\sigma \lor \ldots \lor D_m\sigma$ clauses.
+By the fact that the number of clauses in~$N_1^{\prime\prime}$~is bounded, the number of clauses that are built using \textsf{LG} subclauses is bounded, hence, using the signature in $N_1$, there are finitely many $D_1\sigma \lor \ldots \lor D_m\sigma$ clauses.

-ii: Suppose $N_2^\prime$ is the set of query clauses clauses (after condensation and modulo variable renaming) built using the signature of $N_2$, and the clauses in $N_2^\prime$ are narrower than the maximal width of the clauses in $N_2$.
-Since clauses in $N_2^\prime$ are of a bounded depth and width, there are finitely many clauses in $N_2^\prime$.
+ii: Suppose $N_2^\prime$ is the set of query clauses (after condensation and modulo variable renaming) built using the signature of $N_2$, and the clauses in $N_2^\prime$ are narrower than the maximal width of the clauses in $N_2$.
+Since clauses in $N_2^\prime$ are of bounded depth and width, there are finitely many clauses in $N_2^\prime$.
 Suppose $Q_r$ is the query clause occurring in the $R$-type clause in applying the \textbf{T-Res} rule to $N$.
 Then, $Q_r$ is narrower than the clauses in $N_2^\prime$, hence $Q_r$ belongs to $N_2^\prime$.
 Hence, using the signature in $N_2$, there are finitely many $\lnot A_{m+1}\sigma \lor \ldots \lor \lnot A_{n}\sigma$ clauses.